 Wireless earbuds certainly aren’t a new product to hit the market, but the release of the Apple EarPods recently has revitalized interest.
 However, it’s spending $200 on a wireless pair of the included earbuds with an iPhone isn’t in the cards for most.
 While there are plenty of knockoffs, only a few hit the inexpensive mark while still delivering excellent performance.

-Yes, each of the options on this list retain a slightly older design, with a wire connecting the two drivers together.
+Yes, each of the options on this list retains a slightly older design, with a wire connecting the two drivers together.
 Regardless, this cord is easily tucked away and quickly forgotten.
 Outside of that, we looked for a few things when choosing the earbuds here.

 Each of the earbuds needed to have excellent, although not exceptional, auditory performance.
-In addition, they needed to carry the latest Bluetooth standard as well as carrying a smart design that promotes comfort and on the go use.
+In addition, they needed to carry the latest Bluetooth standard as well as carrying a smart design that promotes comfort and on-the-go use.

 With that being said, let’s dive into the 5 best wireless earbuds under $50.

 Starting off the list, the Phaiser BHS-730 is a strong balance between the strong points of all of the other earbuds on this list.
-Up front, the audio quality from these earbuds is excellent considering the price.
+Upfront, the audio quality from these earbuds is excellent considering the price.